-Microsoft Q4 earnings preview: Analysts expect a big cloud win
+Microsoft beats earnings expectations on cloud and personal computing growth

 - Oops!Something went wrong.Please try again later.

-Microsoft (MSFT) will report its Q4 2021 earnings after the closing bell on Tuesday, with analysts looking toward how much the tech giant has managed to continue to build out of its cloud empire.
+Microsoft (MSFT) reported its Q4 2021 earnings after the closing bell on Tuesday, beating analysts' expectations on the continued strength of its growing cloud empire, which saw its Azure platform revenue skyrocket by 51%.

-Here's what analysts are expecting from the Windows maker in the quarter, as compiled by Bloomberg, versus how it performed in Q4 2020.
+Here are the most important numbers from the report compared to what Wall Street was expecting, as compiled by Bloomberg.

+"Our results show that when we execute well and meet customers’ needs in differentiated ways in large and growing markets, we generate growth, as we’ve seen in our commercial cloud — and in new franchises we’ve built, including gaming, security, and LinkedIn, all of which surpassed $10 billion in annual revenue over the past three years,” Microsoft CEO Satya Nadella said in prepared remarks following the release of the report.

+The overall Intelligent Cloud segment, which Azure falls under, was up 30% on revenue of $17.4 billion.

-Microsoft's cloud business has been the key to its impressive stock performance in recent years, capping it off with the company's market capitalization closing about $2 trillion for the first time in its history in June.
-And analysts are expecting more from the business in Q4.
+Microsoft's cloud business has been the key to its impressive stock performance in recent years, powering the company's market capitalization to a closing price north of $2 trillion for the first time in its history in June.
+And as more firms continue to focus on the cloud, Microsoft stands to benefit.

-"We expect another 'beat and raise' special from Redmond with Azure growth numbers (45%+ YoY) that exceed whisper expectations and headline numbers that comfortably exceed the Street's $44 billion and $1.90 estimate," Wedbush analyst Dan Ives wrote in a note ahead of Microsoft's earnings.

-"We are seeing deal sizes continue to increase markedly as enterprise-wide digital transformation shifts are accelerating with CIOs all focused on readying their respective enterprises for a cloud driven architecture," he added.
+"We are seeing deal sizes continue to increase markedly as enterprise-wide digital transformation shifts are accelerating with CIOs all focused on readying their respective enterprises for a cloud driven architecture," Wedbush analyst Dan Ives wrote in a note ahead of Microsoft's earnings.

-The pandemic forced many companies to build out capabilities for their employees to work from home, driving businesses to spend more on cloud resources.
-And with more employees seeking work-from-home opportunities, firms will need to keep meeting those requests, ensuring they continue to invest in cloud capabilities moving forward.

-BofA Global Research's Brad Sills, meanwhile, expects 2% to 3% upside to Microsoft's total Q4 revenue estimates, based on sustained Azure and Office 365 strength.

 While the cloud has been a key growth driver for Microsoft in recent years, the market is far from oversaturated, even with competitors like Amazon (AMZN) and Google (GOOG, GOOGL) to contend with.